 Bleach contains chlorine in a fairly weak solution (3-6% chlorine) but liquid chlorine is normally at least double that in strength (12-13% chlorine).

 Will bleach clear a green pool?

-Since bleach is a chlorine solution then if adding bleach in a pool in the correct amount then it will help to clear a green pool.
+Since bleach is a chlorine solution, adding bleach to a pool in the correct amount will help clear a green pool.

 I have had hot tubs for over 20 years and a pool for the last 10 years.
 I had to learn how to clean, maintain and fix them the hard way.
 Since then I have helped many friends and neighbors with their pools and now I want to share everything I have learned with you.
 About Me